-When running docker, whether locally or on a virtual machine, it’s pretty easy to access the command line for your container with docker exec
+When running docker, whether locally or on a virtual machine, it’s pretty easy to access the command line for your container with docker exec, assuming you have access to the command line of the host where the Docker daemon is running.

 However when managing containers on Elastic Container Services (ECS), this approach falls short - particularly when using Fargate.
 Fargate is the “serverless” option for ECS, meaning there’s no underlying host machine to access.
 Traditional SSH methods won’t work here.